adrelanos/knetattach-hide/README.md

 # Hides knetattach start menu entry #

+This metapackage hides the start menu entry of knetattach.

 knetattach is part of the kdebase-runtime debian package.
 We are not aware of any reviews of this application with respect to anonymity/privacy.
-The start menu entry of knetattach gets hidden.

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)